PhD'18 (ancient history) University of Chicago

 PhD 2108 (ancient history) University of Chicago

 Social and cultural history of Greece and the Roman Empire; urban development and reuse of sacred space; archaeology of religion; interplay of identity, memory, and landscapes in premodern societies; impacts of empire on local identity formation

 How to Move a God: Shifting Religion and Imperial Identities in Roman Athens

-Joshua R. Vera is a doctoral candidate in ancient Mediterranean history, specializing in the religions, cultures, and societies of the Roman Empire.
+Joshua R. Vera holds a PhD in ancient Mediterranean history, specializing in the religions, cultures, and societies of the Roman Empire.
 He earned his AB cum laude in history and classical civilizations from the University of California, Berkeley (2010), a postbaccalaureate certificate with distinction in classical languages from the University of California, Los Angeles (2011), and the AM in history at the University of Chicago (2012).
 Joshua has studied at the American School of Classical Studies at Athens (2009, 2016–17) and the American Academy in Rome (2012) and also worked on the Porta Stabia excavations of the Pompeii Archaeological Research Project (2012).
 He received a Fulbright Fellowship for research in Greece in 2016–17.